MarkAppprogrammer/expo-ahap/README.md

 React Native module for loading and interacting with Apple ahap files

 - Implements the Apple API for building custom haptics.
 Learn more: [WWDC 2021](https://developer.apple.com/videos/play/wwdc2021/10278).
 - You can create ahap files online: [Here](https://ahap.fancypixel.it/).
+Learn more about apple happtics: [WWDC 2019](https://developer.apple.com/videos/play/wwdc2019/810/)

 > This library is not an official part of the Expo SDK!